tjclancyhome/common-utils/README.md

 # Common Utils Classes

-Contains some useful, general utility classes.
+Contains some useful and general utility classes.